VanOvermeire/rusty-cdk/README.md

   - In theory, CloudFormation should propagate the tags to its resources, in practice it will do so in 80–90% of cases.
 - _"I create a resource and my deployment failed"_
   - If you think that failure could have been avoided at compile time (or before synthesizing), please open an issue
+- _"Wouldn't it be better if synth / another method was async?"_
+  - Maybe?
+But keeping everything except for `deploy` synchronous is easiest for now.

 ```rust
 use rusty_cdk::stack::StackBuilder;